 As a lot of companies are rebuilding the new workplace, how can they put ED&I at the core of their business/HR strategies?

 Steve Shutts: Opening their minds, and their business processes, as they strive to identify what constitutes the new normal in their working practices.
 A big part of this must include recruitment and talent development, as will new practices of leading and communicating with remote workers.
 Thinking about how your business can tap into the invisible talent pool, in a variety of ways, is surely going to give you the opportunity to make the most of this hiatus.

 People with a long-term health condition do not want to waste time.
 It is far too precious, and they know it.
 So they bring an energy and a focus to the work they deliver and often have a beneficial effect on the team around them as a result.

 A management consultant since 1995, Steve’s corporate background lies in Retail where he was the first Head of Strategic Marketing at Sainsbury’s, before leaving to establish a consultancy centred on the development of CRM/Loyalty solutions.

-Steve is hands-on, passionate, and motivated by the opportunity to create value through direct, personal impact on the business.
-His career has centred on innovation, strategic thinking, the ability to create and build enthusiasm for new products and concepts.
+Steve is hands-on, passionate, and motivated by the opportunity to create value through a direct, personal impact on the business.
+His career has centred on innovation, strategic thinking, and the ability to create and build enthusiasm for new products and concepts.
 Whilst operating in the Third Sector, Astriid is now benefitting from that commercial experience.